-- We ensure that job descriptions make reference to the responsibility for safeguarding and promoting the welfare of children and young people. - We obtain and scrutinise comprehensive information from applicants, taking up and satisfactorily resolving any discrepancies or anomalies that are identified. - We obtain two independent professional and character written references, ideally pre interview, including 'Safer Recruitment' questions that ask specific questions to help assess an applicant's suitability to work with children.
+- we ensure that job descriptions make reference to the responsibility for safeguarding and promoting the welfare of children and young people; - we obtain and scrutinise comprehensive information from applicants, taking up and satisfactorily resolving any discrepancies or anomalies that are identified; - we obtain two independent professional and character written references, ideally pre interview, including 'Safer Recruitment' questions that ask specific questions to help assess an applicant's suitability to work with children.
 Information from references is compared with information on the application form, to ensure that the information provided is consistent, and any concerns identified will be followed up.
 Where appropriate verification will be sought that the referee has actually completed the reference.

-The school selects candidates, by checking for the following and where possible, exploring further at interview:
+The school short lists applicants, by checking for the following and exploring further at interview:

-- Gaps in employment. - Any period of three months or more spent overseas during the previous ten years (a Police Check will need to be obtained for the country where the applicant spent time, if an appointment is made). - Reasons for repeated and regular changes in employment. - Anomalies or discrepancies in information contained within the application. - Anomalies or discrepancies between information contained in references and the application. - All candidates are assessed equally against the criteria in the job description or role profile without exception. - The school will also perform an online check and check social media activity of applicants.
+- gaps in employment; - any period of three months or more spent overseas during the previous ten years (a Police Check will need to be obtained for the country where the applicant spent time, if an appointment is made); - reasons for repeated and regular changes in employment; - anomalies or discrepancies in information contained within the application; - anomalies or discrepancies between information contained in references and the application; - all candidates are assessed equally against the criteria in the job description or role profile without exception; - where appropriate the school will also check online activity, including social media, of applicants.